June 18, 2013

 Wine Makers Love Southern Illinois Grape Growers

 The best winemakers know that great wine is made in the vineyard.
-The quality of grapes being grown in Illinois is a part of the reason that the quality of Illinois wine is growing in excellence.
+The quality of grapes being grown in Illinois is a part of the reason that the quality of Illinois wine is increasing.
 Recently, Midwest Wine Press visited grape growers in Southern Illinois whose grapes are being made into award-winning wines by Northern Illinois wineries.

 Heimann Vineyards, Dix, Illinois: Ryan Heimann and Dan Duncan